bjohannsson/SHW/README.md

     1 0 1 1 0 0 1

-The parity matrix is used for decoding the Hamming words on the receiver side.
-The [syndrome decoding](https://en.wikipedia.org/wiki/Decoding_methods#Syndrome_decoding) method is used on the receiver.
+The parity matrix is used for decoding the Hamming words on the receiver side, where the [syndrome decoding](https://en.wikipedia.org/wiki/Decoding_methods#Syndrome_decoding) method is employed.

 To signal that a Hamming word is formed, we count the shifted payload bits with the following circuit: